Jefino9488/Recipe-Server/README.md

 - The `nutrients` column is JSONB.
 The application stores the JSON as a String on the entity but the DB column is jsonb.
 The `caloriesInt` field is computed using an SQL `@Formula` (`regexp_replace(nutrients->>'calories','[^0-9]','','g')::int`), so ensure your JSON `nutrients` objects include a `calories` key in a recognizable format if you want numeric filtering by calories to work.
 - If `caloriesInt` computation fails for some rows (e.g., missing or non-numeric calories string), those rows may return NULL for `caloriesInt`.
 - When importing large datasets, monitor DB resources (disk, connection limits).

----

-## Security

-- Do not commit database credentials to VCS.
-The included `application.properties` contains example credentials — change them before deployment.
-- When using the Python import script, be careful with credentials in shell command history.
-Prefer environment variables or a secure secrets store.
-- If exposing the API publicly, add proper authentication/authorization, rate limiting, and input validation.

----

-## License & contact

-This README does not include a formal license.
-Add a LICENSE file if you plan to publish this project.

-For questions about the code or help running the project, provide details about your platform (OS, Java version, PostgreSQL version) and any error messages.